garnetr/modestmaps-as3-mbtiles/README.md

 ## Basic usage

-Include the code from the `lib` folder within your project.
-Be sure your mbtiles file is also included in your document root of your project and then add the following map sorce:
+To use an MBTiles enabled modest map build, you can either include the swc _(located in swc/bin/ModestMapsSWC.swc)_ or the source code located in the `lib` folder within your project.
+Be sure your mbtiles file is also included in the document root of your project and then add the following map sorce:

 ```
 mbtiles://?zoom=(zoom_val)&col=(col_val)&row=(row_val)&dbName=(dbName_val)